UGA-BSAIL/DT-MARS-CycleGAN/README.md

 ## Dataset Download
-The dataset has been released on Kaggle: https://www.kaggle.com/datasets/zhengkunli3969/dtmars-cyclegan.
-Also, you can download on google drive: https://drive.google.com/drive/folders/12pb47Zl1j285z5AXG8F77oASkfYqSbA0?usp=sharing
+The dataset has been released on [Kaggle](https://www.kaggle.com/datasets/zhengkunli3969/dtmars-cyclegan).
+Also, you can download on [Google Drive](https://drive.google.com/drive/folders/12pb47Zl1j285z5AXG8F77oASkfYqSbA0?usp=sharing).

 ## Pretrained models
-The pretrained model can be check on https://github.com/UGA-BSAIL/DT-MARS-CycleGAN/tree/main/weight.
-All the weights are YOLOv8n trained with diffrent synthesized data.
+The pre-trained models are available at [weights](weights).
+All the weights are YOLOv8n trained with different synthesized data.
     - best.pt: trained with images generated from DT/MARs-CycleGAN (ours).
     - CYC.pt: trained with  images generated from original CycleGAN.
     - RetinaGAN.pt: trained with images generated from RetinaGAN.